What should I bring to my tax preparation appointment?

 - If you plan to claim the Earned Income Credit or the Extra Child Tax Credit, you’ll need proof that the child in question resided with you during the tax year.

-I’ve had you prepare my taxes before, so why do I need a new engagement letter and to fill out a questionnaire when I did that last year?
+I’ve had you prepare my taxes before, so why do I need a new engagement letter, and why do I need to fill out a questionnaire when I did that last year?

 I’ve heard about “IRS phone scams.”
 What exactly are the scammers doing?